PierreAuge/dcservo/README.md

 # dcservo
 by misan

+My interest in this project is to make implementation with larger motor controllers more practical and easier.
+So far one arduino sketch is tested and complete allowing the use of the cheap IBT-2 40Amp (peak) motor controller.

+Several others are in the works with much higher current limits.

 This project uses and Arduino (or similar) to create a closed-loop position control for a DC motor to act as a replacement of a stepper motor and its drive electronics.
 In order to be compatible with stepper logic controller accepts two inputs STEP and DIRECTION so an external trajectory controller can operate the motor